IBMStreams/sample.edge-rolling-average/README.md

 #### 3. Run the notebook
 - Run each cell in the notebook.
 - The last cell in the notebook will submit a request to your Streams instance to build the application for the edge.
+It will take a few seconds to complete.
+While it is running a progress bar entitled "Building edge image" will display its progress.
   - The build will create a Docker image that can run on an edge system.
   - After a few minutes you should see a message indicating that the build was successful.
   - An additional message will indicate the full path to the Docker image for the application.